 A Lancashire company has signed a Memorandum of Understanding (MOU) with the Azerbaijan Investment Company in a potential “game-changing” £10m deal to develop its carbon capture technology.

-CarbonBit Technologies, based in Lytham, signed the MOU at the COP29 globlal gathering in the Azerbaijan capital Baku.
+Carbonbit Technologies, based in Blackburn, signed the MOU at the COP29 global gathering in the Azerbaijan capital Baku.

-The business, founded by Philip Hargreaves, is developing carbon capture utilisation and storage (CCUS) solutions.
+The business, co-founded by chief executive Philip Hargreaves, who is from Lytham, is developing carbon capture utilisation and storage (CCUS) solutions.

 Speaking from Baku, where he is a member of an eight-strong Lancashire delegation spearheaded by the county’s low carbon innovation agency RedCAT, Philip said the signing of the MOU was the culmination of more than two years’ work.

-He told Lancashire Business View the aim was to secure “significant investment” to take its technological solutions, which involve direct air capture, forward to the commercialisation phase.
+He told Lancashire Business View the aim was to secure “significant investment” to take its technological solutions, which involve direct air capture and Carbon Capture Utilisation and Storage (CCUS), forward to the commercialisation phase.

 Philip said: “It is potentially huge for us.
 We have got some game-changing technologies and this is potentially a game-changing relationship.